vishal11680/VolatilityEstimate/Unit9.5VolEst.md

 # Unit9.5 Volatility Measure
 Vishal A
 July 6, 2016
-### Purpose: Download Amazon historic stock closing prices since it started trading and calculate volatility measure for the same.
+### Purpose: Download Amazon historic stock closing prices since start of trading and calculate volatility measure for the same.

 ```r